Feefo logo

 (your name)

-(signature with phone number, link to website, social medial profiles and reviews)
+(signature with phone number, link to website, social media)

-Leaving clear checkout instructions lets your guests know what you expect from them at the end of their stay so there is no room for misunderstanding.
+Providing clear checkout instructions lets your guests know what you expect from them at the end of their stay, so there is no room for misunderstanding.
 This makes the job of your cleaner much easier, allowing them enough time to take care of everything before your next guests arrive.

 Send this email before they arrive and again a couple of days before your guests leave.